miaoski/docker_open5gs/README.md

 - If your cellphone mandates IPsec (such as Xiaomi Mi 9 Pro 5G), it might not work.
   However, you should at least see SIP REGISTRATION and a couple of 401 Unauthorized.

-I'm currently stuck by IPsec.
-If anyone successfully made a VoLTE call by using this repo, please submit an issue and let me know!
+I'm currently stuck by IPSec.
+If anyone successfully made a VoLTE call with IPSec by using this repo, please submit an issue and let me know!